TimMisiewicz/frameworks/README.md

 # frameworks
-Vue front-end for the SimpleWebshop backend in one of my other repo's.
+Vue front-end for the SimpleWebshop backend in one of my other repo's made as a college assignment.

 ## Project setup
 ```